jpbelo/raspbian-vpn/README.md

 ## Setup FTP
-1. install the FTP service with ``sudo apt-get install vsftpd``
+1. Install the FTP service with ``sudo apt-get install vsftpd``
-2. check if the service is running with ``service vsftpd status``
+2. Check if the service is running with ``service vsftpd status``
-3. on your computer, open any FTP application (Transmit, Cyberduck, FileZilla,...) and connect to the Pi FTP.
+3. On your computer, open any FTP application (Transmit, Cyberduck, FileZilla,...) and connect to the Pi FTP.
 The server will be the Pi's local IP, the user is ``pi`` and the password will be the one used on the Pi login
 	1. I had to disable the option "use passive mode" and use port 21
-4. copy the .ovpn file to your computer.
+4. Copy the .ovpn file to your computer.
 This will be the key certificate to install on you device.
-5. usefull commands for the FTP service:
+5. Usefull commands for the FTP service:
 	```
 	service vsftpd start
 	service vsftpd stop